-In general, a key principle in designing the stages is to have at least as many independent equations as the number of parameters, which includes the $B$ state predissociation probability.
-If the number of equations and parameters are equal, as in the cases of $B(v'=0)$ and $B(v'=1)$ using method I, we can directly express $P_{pd}$ using the measured ratios.
-Other parameters used in the experiment will also be determined and analyzed, but only serve as consistency checks.
-When there are more equations than parameters, we define a cost function to minimize the difference between the left and right hand sides of all equations.
-Further details on data analysis can be found in Section \ref{sec:bootstrapping}.
-Here we present a detailed illustration of how the stages are used for predissociation measurements.
-We first discuss the simplest $v=0$ probability measurement, where the stages include:
+general principle {for} designing {measurement} stages is to have at least as many independent equations as parameters, which includes the $B$ state predissociation probability.
+If the number of equations and parameters are equal, as in the cases of $B(v'=0)$ and $B(v'=1)$ using method I, we can directly express \Ppd using the measured ratios.
+Other parameters will also be determined and analyzed, {to} serve as consistency checks.
+When there are more equations than parameters, we define a cost function to minimize the differences between the left- and right-hand sides of all equations {(Appendix \ref{sec:bootstrapping})}.
+Here we present a detailed {explanation} of how the stages are used for predissociation {probability} measurements.
+We first discuss the simplest \B$(v'=0)$ measurement, where the stages include the following:

-\begin{itemize} \item \textit{Unperturbed}.
-After ablation, only $X(v''=0)\rightarrow B(v'=0)$ detection lasers are turned on.
+\begin{itemize} \item \textit{Unperturbed}. {Only the} $X(v''=0)\rightarrow B(v'=0)$ detection lasers are turned on.
 This stage serves as molecule number calibration.
-By taking ratios of other stages with this stage, we can eliminate molecule number $N$ from the expressions \item \textit{Cleanup}. $B^C_{0-1}$ vibrational repumpers are turned on.
-This stage can be thought of as method of estimating the $X(v''=1)$ natural population \item \textit{X-A Depletion}. $A^I_{0-0}$ cycling lasers are turned on.
-This stage can be used to estimate the vibrational population distribution after $X-A$ cycling, and measure the depletion efficiency \item \textit{X-A Depletion + Cleanup}. $A^I_{0-0}$ cycling lasers and $B^C_{0-1}$ repumps are turned on.
-This stage can be used to know the repump efficiency, knowing the $X(v''=1)$ state natural population \item \textit{X-B Depletion}. $B^I_{0-0}$ cycling lasers are turned on.
-This stage can be used to know vibrational population distribution after $X-B$ cycling \item \textit{X-B Depletion + Cleanup}. $B^I_{0-0}$ cycling lasers and $B^C_{0-1}$ repumpers are turned on.
-Combined with previous stages, this stage can be used to know the \B state predissociation probability \end{itemize}
+By taking ratios of other stages {to} this stage, we can eliminate molecule number $N$ from the expressions. \item \textit{Cleanup}. $B^C_{0-1}$ vibrational repumpers are turned on.
+This stage {helps to} estimate the $X(v''=1)$ natural population. \item \textit{X-A Cycling}. $A^I_{0-0}$ cycling lasers are turned on.
+This stage can be used to estimate the vibrational population distribution after $X-A$ cycling, and measure the depletion efficiency. \item \textit{X-A Cycling + Cleanup}. $A^I_{0-0}$ cycling lasers and $B^C_{0-1}$ repumps are turned on.
+This stage {helps to measure} the repump efficiency, {given} the $X(v''=1)$ natural population. \item \textit{X-B Cycling}. $B^I_{0-0}$ cycling lasers are turned on.
+This stage {helps to measure the} vibrational population distribution after $X-B$ cycling. \item \textit{X-B Cycling + Cleanup}. $B^I_{0-0}$ cycling lasers and $B^C_{0-1}$ repumpers are turned on.
+Combined with previous stages, this {helps to measure} the \B state predissociation probability. \end{itemize}